gilbertgonz/jetstream/README.md

 # jetstream
-Real-time video streaming pipeline on the Jetson Nano that leverages CUDA for GPU-accelerated image processing.
+Video streaming pipeline on a Jetson Nano that leverages CUDA for GPU-accelerated optical flow.